 The fuel tank has a capacity of approx. 55 litres.
-On vehicles with four-wheel drive, the fuel tank has a capacity of approx. 60 litres.

-When the needle reaches the reserve zone $\Rightarrow$ fig. 34 (arrow), the warning lamp will light and an acoustic signal will sound reminding the driver to refuel.
-At this point there are still about 7 litres of fuel in the tank (8 litres for vehicles with four-wheel drive).
+When the needle reaches the reserve zone \Rightarrow fig. 34 (arrow), the warning lamp will light and an acoustic signal will sound reminding the driver to refuel.
+At this point there are still about 7 litres of fuel in the tank.

-The following text appears in the instrument panel display $^{3)}$ PLEASE REFUEL\.
+The following text appears in the instrument panel display3) PLEASE REFUEL.